MilanSkocic/codata/docs/_sources/man/codata.3.rst.txt

 constants according to CODATA
 https://www.nist.gov/programs-projects/*codata*\ **-values-fundamental-physical-constants.**
 A C API allows usage from C, or can be used as a basis for other wrappers.
-Python wrapper allows easy usage from Python.
+A python wrapper allows easy usage from Python.

 The latest *codata* **constants 2022** https://pml.nist.gov/cuu/Constants were integrated in stdlib